MatthewCheuk221/COMP5046/README.md

-These materials are what you will be expected to deliver in this Unit of Study and shall be regarded as indicative only.
+Disclaimer: These materials are what you will be expected to deliver in this Unit of Study and shall be regarded as indicative only.